ToxicFrog/doom-mods/gzap/doc/glossary.md

 Regions and maps.
 Internally, a Region contains all of the Locations within it, along with map-wide flags: whether it's accessible, whether it's completed, and what map-specific items (keys, automap) the player has for it.

+## zspp

+A simple zscript preprocessor that handles namespacing and some transformation of debug directives. `.zs` files in the repo are inputs; `.zsc` files are what actually gets loaded by gzDoom.